External relations of the Isle of Man: Relations with the United Kingdom

 In addition, the Kilbrandon Commission was firmly of the view that Parliament has power to legislate for the Islands without their consent on any matter in order to give effect to an international agreement which the UK may have made on behalf of the Crown Dependencies.
 The Kilbrandon Commission went on to make the point that, if Parliament can legislate for the Isle of Man at all, about which there was no doubt, then surely this power knows no bounds: if Parliament can legislate, it can legislate in whatever area it chooses; this is, after all, implicit in the notion of the sovereignty of Parliament.

 The Isle of Man was subject to certain European Union laws, by virtue of a being a territory for which the UK has responsibility in international law.
-These laws were those for areas not covered by the Protocol 3 opt-out that the UK included for the Isle of Man in its accession treaty - the areas excluded being free movement of persons, services and capital and taxation and social policy harmonisation.
+These laws were those for areas not covered by the Protocol 3 opt-out that the UK included for the Isle of Man in its accession treaty – the areas excluded being free movement of persons, services and capital and taxation and social policy harmonisation.
 Exactly how far EU law extended to the Crown Dependencies was however unclear (see Rui Alberto Pereira Roque v.
 Lieutenant Governor of Jersey, [1998] E.C.R.
 I-4607).

 The United Kingdom has had several disputes with the European Court of Human Rights of the Council of Europe, in respect of the Isle of Man, because of Manx legislation on laws providing birching (corporal punishment) and criminalising sodomy as an offence.

 Advice of ministers

-The King, the Lord of Mann, usually acts on the advice of her UK ministers, not those of her Isle of Man Government.
+The King, the Lord of Mann, usually acts on the advice of his UK ministers, not those of his Isle of Man Government.
 In practice, this means that many decisions relating to the island are taken by the Secretary of State for Justice (previously the Secretary of State for Constitutional Affairs, and before that, the Home Secretary).